wohaco/despace/venus.md

 > <small>*Terms:* **Venus** — English term. **Венера** — Russian equivalent.</small>

 **Venus** (astro. ♀ [ ❐](f/aob/venus/venus_symbol_svg.png) — is the second planet from the Sun.
-It is named after the Roman goddess of love and beauty.
+It's named after the Roman goddess of love and beauty.
 No moons.
 Approximately in 3.5 billion years the [Earth](earth.md) may looks like Venus in terms of surface conditions.

 |*Venus*|*Map*|*Map*|*Map*|
 |:--|:--|:--|:--|